Dickie Goodman

-Richard Dorian “Dickie” Goodman (April 19, 1934 – November 6, 1989), was an American musician and record producer.
+Richard Dorian “Dickie” Goodman (April 19, 1934 – November 6, 1989) was an American musician and record producer.
 He is best known for inventing and using the technique of the "break-in", an early precursor to sampling, that used brief clips of popular records and songs to "answer" comedic questions posed by voice actors on his novelty records.
 He also wrote and produced some original material, most often heard on the B-sides of his break-in records.

 Career

-Dickie Goodman's first known release came in 1952, when he was just 18 years old.
-Under the name "Dick Good", Chess Records released his version of Johnny Standley's comic monologue "It's in the Book".

-In June 1956, in partnership with Bill Buchanan, he made his first hit record, "The Flying Saucer Parts 1 & 2", a take-off of Orson Welles' War of the Worlds.
+In June 1956, in partnership with Bill Buchanan, Dickie Goodman made his first hit record, "The Flying Saucer Parts 1 & 2", a take-off of Orson Welles' War of the Worlds.
 This recording was the subject of a copyright infringement case against Goodman.
 The court ruled that his sampled mix was a parody and thus an entirely new work.
 The single peaked at No. 3 on Billboard and was Goodman's highest-charting single.

 Since Part 2 was on the B side of the vinyl record, Disc Jockeys had to flip the record over to complete the broadcast of the two tracks.
-Hence the recording(s) became known as "The Flying Saucer Parts 1 and 2."
-While other famous music artists have charted flip sides of records containing a completely different and separate song, it was extremely rare to chart with two sides of a record with it only being considered as one.
-Two months later, there was a re-release as "Back To Earth".
+Hence the recording(s) best known as simply, "The Flying Saucer."
+While other famous music artists have charted flip sides of records containing a completely different and separate song, it was extremely rare to chart with two sides of a record with it only being considered as one on the charts etc.

 Buchanan and Goodman followed up with other records.
-"Buchanan and Goodman on Trial", originally entitled "Public Opinion", reached #80 in 1956.
+"Buchanan and Goodman on Trial", satirized the court case, and reached #80 in 1956.
 "Banana Boat Story" featured the duo using a song, the Tarriers' "Banana Boat Song", as a break-in spoof of broadcast commercials.
 "Flying Saucer the 2nd" reached #18 in 1957, "Santa and the Satellite (Parts I & II)" reached #32 in 1957, and "Frankenstein Of `59" / "Frankenstein Returns" was released in February 1959.
-The two men ended their partnership in 1959.
+After which the two men ended their partnership.

-There were some lawsuits filed against Buchanan and Goodman for the use of unlicensed materials.
 They had operated their business from a telephone booth at a pharmacy.
 Although they got richer, the court cases ate up the profits.

 In 1959, collaborating with Mickey Shorr under the names Spencer and Spencer, Goodman recorded two singles which relied much less on sampling and more on sketch comedy.
 "Russian Bandstand" was a re-imagining of the TV series American Bandstand set in the Soviet Union.
 "Stagger Lawrence" imposed Lloyd Price's recording of "Stagger Lee" onto a spoof of The Lawrence Welk Show, borrowing heavily from an earlier Welk parody done by Stan Freberg.
 Neither recording was as popular as the recordings Goodman made with Buchanan.